viet34tqc/notebook/interview.md

 ## `vmin`, `vmax`

 `vmin` and vmax can change whilst the browser window is resized or the orientation of the mobile phone is changed.
-`vmin` is the minimum between the viewport's height or width in percentage depending on which is smaller.
-`vmax` is the maximum between the viewport's height or width in percentage depending on which is bigger.
+`vmin` is the minimum between the viewport's height or width in percentage depending on which is smaller: `min(vh, vw)` `vmax` is the maximum between the viewport's height or width in percentage depending on which is bigger: `max(vh, vw)`

 ## <!DOCTYPE html>